-Each year there are over 50,000 new cases of leukemia diagnosed in the United States.
-Each year, almost 25,000 people will die from leukemia.
+Each year there are over 170,000 new cases of blood cancer diagnosed in the United States.
+Each year, almost 58,000 people will die from some form of blood cancer.

 Hear the stories of a patient in need and a donor who saved a life.

 Anthony Daniels is fighting Hodgkin's Lymphoma for the 4th time and needs a bone marrow transplant.
 Currently, there is no one on the international registry that is a match.
-This video was produced by Delete Blood Cancer, our partner in helping register patients.
+This video was produced by DKMS, our partner in helping register donors.